penguin-teal/gnome-openweather/README.md

 You can also use *dconf-editor* or *gsettings* to configure the extension through the command line.

-The [OpenWeatherMap](https://openweathermap.org/) maintainers recommend to use an [API key](http://openweathermap.org/appid).
-This key can be added in the preferences dialog.
+On [OpenWeatherMap](https://openweathermap.org/) you have to register to get an [API key](http://openweathermap.org/appid).
+This key has to be added in the preferences dialog.
-To use [Forecast.io](https://forecast.io) you need an to [register](https://developer.forecast.io/register) and get an API key.
+To use [Forecast.io](https://forecast.io) you also need to [register](https://developer.forecast.io/register) and get an API key.
 With this key you can make 1000 requests per day for free.
 This should be enough for this extension in any normal use case.
+Do not add billing information, otherwise you might have to pay for the weather-data if something went wrong !
 ----

 # Licence